openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 Known Issues
 ------------

-The following know issues exist for GObject Introspection Support:
+Here are know issues in GObject Introspection Support:

 -  ``qemu-ppc64`` immediately crashes.
 Consequently, you cannot build introspection data on that architecture.